Just about every time I network with other marijuana growers, we share complaints about nutrients companies and their products.

 Rx Green’s innovations help your root zone.
 Many growers install what they hope are beneficial root zone microbes to boost roots and plant performance.
 I’ve used every root microbes product available, and none of them offer the product quality assurance and formulation efficacy that the Rx Green “Root” product gives you.

-One impressive thing I noticed as soon as I got the product is that their containers are industrial-strength.
+One impressive thing is their containers are industrial-strength.
 They don’t leak like other nutrients brands’ containers do, and they’re very sturdy and air-tight.

 Rx Green’s “Root” product is the only root-booster containing Myconate® (Formononetin).
 This compound stimulates beneficial bacterial colonization on marijuana roots, and promotes growth of mycorrhizal fungi.